rnmeow/sanso/README.md

 > Sanso is required for Hono, but we do not use require.

-This package provides useful utils, helpers, middlewares (or more) for Hono.
+To provide useful extensions for Hono.

 Note: Under development.
 Be careful of possible breaking changes until ver.
 1 released.